paul-norman/go-template-manager/BASICS.md

 ## Basic Syntax

-There are only 10 keywords in the package:
+There are only 11 keywords in the package:

 ```
-block, break, define, else, end, if, range, nil, template, with
+block, break, continue, define, else, end, if, range, nil, template, with
 ```

 and the special `.` (dot) operator which allows access to variables in any given "context" *(more on that later)*.